 The private key must be provided to Cloudera Director in unencrypted form.
 However, Cloudera Director encrypts its own database where it stores private keys.

 Good Practices for SSH Key Management with Cloudera Director

 - Use large key sizes.
 When creating an RSA key pair, use a key length of at least 2048 bits.

 - Protect private keys by keeping them off the network.
 A cloud provider only requires the public key from an SSH key pair to launch instances you can authenticate to.
 The corresponding private key does not need to leave the computer where it was generated.
 Accordingly, for better security, instead of having AWS generate your key pair, generate it locally and upload only the public key.

 - Change the Cloudera Director database encryption password.
 Cloudera Director ships with encryption of its own database enabled, but with a default encryption password.
 Follow the instructions for changing the encryption password in Starting with Encryption to avoid easy decryption if the database is compromised.

 - Do not use personal SSH key pairs for Cloudera Manager and cluster instances.
 Instead, generate dedicated "service" SSH key pairs that are only for use by instances launched by Cloudera Director.
 This allows the lifecycle of personal and service key pairs to be managed separately.
-Also, service key pairs may then be shared without compromising any individual user's key pairs.
+Also, service key pairs can then be shared without compromising any individual user's key pairs.